 6. World Trade Center (2006)

-One of Oliver Stone’s better films, ‘World Trade Center’ puts the spotlight on the first responders who were at the scene that day.
+Oliver Stone’s better film, ‘World Trade Center’, put the spotlight on the first responders who were at the scene that day.
 The film focuses on John McLoughlin (Nicholas Cage) and Will Jimeno (Michael Peña), two of the several police officers who get trapped under millions of tons of rubble after the South Tower collapses on them.
-Their colleagues and other rescue workers race against time to find them, while their anxious families wait at home hoping for good news.
+Their colleagues and other rescue workers race against time to find them while their anxious families wait at home, hoping for good news.
 You can catch the film here.

 5. Fahrenheit 9/11 (2004)

 Michael Moore’s documentaries tend to garner a wide variety of responses.
 Some love it, many hate it, and the rest are confused by it.
 ‘Fahrenheit 9/11’, his film about 9/11 and the aftermath is no exception.
 But it is also what hard-hitting journalism essentially should be.
-Moore’s works come from his deeply-rooted biases, but that is understandable in a creator.
-What sets him apart from almost all other contemporary documentary filmmakers is his almost dogged search for truth.
+Moore’s works come from his deeply rooted biases, but that is understandable for a creator.
+His almost dogged search for truth sets him apart from almost all contemporary documentary filmmakers.
 The documentary is available for viewing here.

 4. Reign Over Me (2007)